hocus-dev/hocus/README.dev.md

 PERF_MONITORING_ENABLED=1
 ```

-This will build test VM's, attach to the running Hocus agent and start an E2E test suite using https://github.com/hocus-dev/tests
+This builds test virtual machines, attaches to the running Hocus agent, and starts an E2E test suite using https://github.com/hocus-dev/tests

 You may also attach to the agent container manually.
-The following will run a single E2E test of the prebuild workflow:
+The following runs a single E2E test of the prebuild workflow:

 ```bash
 yarn jest 'app/agent/workflows.test.ts' -t 'runBuildfsAndPrebuilds' --testTimeout 600000
 ```

-## To add another buildkite runner
+## Add another BuildKite runner

 ```bash
 cp resources/buildkite/buildkite-agent.cfg.example resources/buildkite/buildkite-agent.cfg